mxrcury/api/README.md

 - [x] Add prisma, schema, models and move to Docker
 - [x] Add auth based on our DB, exceptions catching
 - [ ] Add swagger for documentation
-- [ ] Add decorators and guards for restrictions and auth checking
+- [ ] Add decorators and guards for restrictions and auth checking, roles
 - [ ] Add redis for caching
 - [ ] Implement seeding, migrations
 - [ ] Add async local storage